How to Clean a Mattress?

 Regularly cleaning your mattress is an important task for keeping your sleeping area fresh and healthy.
 However, it is often overlooked.
 Cleaning your mattress removes allergens, dust, bacteria, and eliminates serious mattress problems including mold and odors.

-To keep your mattress clean, safe and healthy, perform routine cleaning and address bigger problems like stains, spots and odors, and especially nasty bed bugs and dust mites.
+However, if you want to try to keep your mattress clean, safe and healthy, perform routine cleaning and address bigger problems like stains, spots and odors, and especially nasty bed bugs and dust mites.

 The first step, of course, is to wash your sheets and pillows regularly.
 Additionally, routine cleaning makes your bed a more comfortable place to sleep and it will also protect your mattress from more serious problems.
 Keeping your mattress clean is important and it’s not difficult.